We all have a friend or know someone, who is a bit unique.

 They’re flamboyant and they don’t play it down.

-Here’s a few reasons why being yourself is crucial to long-term success:
+Here are a few reasons why being yourself is crucial to long-term success:

 Others are very good at sensing when someone is genuine or not, and a high-powered CEO who is comfortable in their own skin is going to attract others to them.

-Too many people focus on saying the right thing, when they should be focusing on being themselves.
+Too many people focus on saying the right thing when they should be focusing on being themselves.